Fatboychummy-CC/John/modules/README.md

   - The friendly name of the module.
 This can be multiple words.
 - `description: string`
   - The description of the module.
-- `identifier: string`
-  - The identifier for the module.
-This must be a single word (though hyphens can be used in place of spaces).

 ### Module environment